hugorbarbosa/cpp-project-template/BUILDING.md

 These targets use clang-format to verify/apply the desired format of the code, and creates a report file in the `build-clang-format` directory (used build directory in this example), named as `clang-format-report.log`.

-The build succeeds only if the source files are formatted accordingly to the [configuration](.clang-format) file, when using the target to only check the files.
+The build succeeds only if the source files are formatted accordingly to the [configuration](.clang-format) file.
 The project source files to be verified are configured through CMake.

 Please consult the [code quality tools](./doc/code_quality_tools.md) documentation to know more details about clang-format.